Nguyễn dynasty: Demography

 Before the French conquest, the Vietnamese population was very sparse due to the agricultural backbones economy of the country.
 The population in 1802 was 6.5 million people and had only grown to 8 million by 1840.
 Rapid industrialization after the 1860s ushered in massive population growth and rapid urbanization in the late 19th century.
 Many peasants left tenant farms and poured into cities, they were hired by French-owned factories.
 By 1880 the Vietnamese were estimated back then as high as 18 million people, while modern estimates by Angus Maddison have suggested a lower figure of 12.2 million people.
 Vietnam under the Nguyễn dynasty was always a multiethnic complex.
-Nearly 80% percent of the Empire's population were ethnic Vietnamese (called Annamites then), whom language belonged to the Mon-Khmer (Mon—Annamite then) stock, and the rest were Cham, Chinese, Khmer, Mường, Tày (called Thô then), and other 50 ethnic minorities such as the Mang, Jarai, Yao.
+Nearly 80% percent of the Empire's population were ethnic Vietnamese (called Annamites then), whom language belonged to the Mon-Khmer (Mon–Annamite then) family, and the rest were Cham, Chinese, Khmer, Mường, Tày (called Thô then), and other 50 ethnic minorities such as the Mang, Jarai, Yao.

 The Annamites are distributed across the lowland of the country from Tonkin to Cochichina.
 The Chams live in central Vietnam and the Mekong Delta.
 The Chinese particularly concentrated in urbanised areas such as Saigon, Chợ Lớn, and Hanoi.
 The Chinese tended to be divided into two groups called Minh Hương (明鄉) and Thanh nhân (清人).
 The Minh Hương were Chinese refugees that had migrated and settled down in Vietnam earlier during the 17th century, who married with Vietnamese women, had been substantially assimilated to local Vietnamese and Khmer populaces, and loyal to the Nguyen, compared to the Thanh nhân that recently arrived in Southern Vietnam, dominated the rice trade.
 During the reign of Minh Mạng, a restriction against the Thanh nhân was issued in 1827, Thanh nhân could not access to the state bureaucracy and had to be integrated into Vietnamese population like the Minh Hương.

-The Mường people inhabited on the hills west of the Red River Delta, although subordinate to the central authority, they were also permitted to bear arms, a privilege not accorded to any other subjects of the court of Huế.
-The Tày and the Mang live in the northern highlands of Tonkin, both submitted to Huế court along with taxes and tribute, but are allowed to have their hereditary chiefs.
+The Mường people inhabited the hills west of the Red River Delta, and although subordinate to the central authority, they were permitted to bear arms, a privilege not accorded to any other subjects of the court of Huế.
+The Tày and the Mang live in the northern highlands of Tonkin, both submitted to Huế court along with taxes and tribute, but were allowed to have their hereditary chiefs.